 The FAMS Chair is involved in two planned investment in the project:

-1. Sensors for the capture of human motions during production The FAMS Chair has acquired three inertial sensor-based systems for the capture of human motions.
+of human motions.
 These include two xsens MVN Link systems in which the sensors are connected to cables and which operate at 240 Hz as well as a more robust xsens Awinda system that has cable-free sensors and operates at 60 Hz.
 The xsens systems are complemented by two pairs of Manus VR gloves used to track finger motions as well as two Pupil Invisible glasses to track eye movements.
 These systems also allow workers’ motions to be captured precisely in the production environment.

 Benefit: Digital work planning based on real motion sequences, optimized workstation efficiency and ergonomics

-2. Additive manufacturing system for laser metal deposition The FAMS Chair is currently in the process of acquiring an additive manufacturing system for metals in a collaboration with the Chair of Production Development (Prof. Reinicke).
+system for metals in a collaboration with the Chair of Production Development (Prof. Reinicke).
 The system in question is a laser beam melting system (LBM method) that can be used to deposit metal on existing parts, to join parts by means of deposition and to laser cut parts.

 Benefit: Deposition of complicated and delicate geometries, sensor integration in components and reconditioning of used tools